Study here/Undergraduate studies/Available Subjects/

 • Years 1-3 comprise the lecture and tutorial based teaching, alongside training in practical chemistry.

-• The fourth year is spent a full-time research year, which is a unique aspect of the Oxford course.
+• The fourth year (Part II) is a full-time research year, which is a unique aspect of the Oxford course.

-The course is very ‘Chemistry-focused’: it aims to provide a broad and deep understanding of the subject, equipping students to study any area of chemistry, as well as to move into cross-disciplinary research areas with a preparation second to none.
+The course is very ‘Chemistry-focused’: it aims to provide a broad and deep understanding of the subject, equipping students to study any area of chemistry, as well as to move into cross-disciplinary research areas.
 The nature of the tutorial system and Part II year also develop many additional skills that are highly prized by employers in fields other than Chemistry.

 Course content

 For the first three years, the course involves a combination of lectures, practicals, tutorials, and some class-based teaching, with students mainly studying Physical, Organic and Inorganic Chemistry.
-Some aspects of Physics and Biology are also incorporated within the main course structure; however, no prior (A-level) knowledge in these subjects is assumed or required.
+Some aspects of Physics and Biology are also incorporated within the course; however, no prior (A-level) knowledge in these subjects is assumed or required.

 Teaching in Chemistry